 Your access to e-media from home

 All members and affiliates of the CAU have access to all electronic journals, databases and e-books licensed by the university via VPN access for access from home.
 Please note that for licensing reasons the regulations for F.A.Z.-BiblioNet differ.
-Juris can be used via VPN in exceptional cases until 15.6.2020.
-Beck-Online and Beck e-Bibliothekcan be used via VPN in exceptional cases until 30.6.2020 (registration required).
+Juris, Beck-Online and Beck e-Bibliothek can be used via VPN in exceptional cases until the end of 2020 (for the use of Beck-Online and BEck e-Biblithek there is a registration required).

 Additional temporary e-media offers

 During the Corona crisis, some providers and publishers are opening up parts of their e-media offers to all members and relatives of the CAU for temporary access via VPN access , without any licence agreements with the CAU.
 Our linked list of these providers and publishers will be continuously updated as new offers become available.

 You belong to the CAU and need a specific book title that is not yet available here?
 Suggest it to us for licensing as an e-book so that we can make it available immediately to all members and relatives of the CAU via campus-wide access.
 We ask for your understanding that in view of the total volume of 35,000 euros for all faculties, only low- and medium-priced titles can be considered for selection.